African Hunting Blogs have been written by my clients while hunting with me in South Africa.

-I am happy to report it was not that difficult to have the RT-PCR test conducted before traveling and before I returned from SA.
+I am happy to report that it was not difficult to have the RT-PCR test conducted before traveling and before I returned from SA.

 Monday evening was spent at Journeys in Africa, then flew to Port Elizabeth SA on Tuesday morning, where I was met by my PH, Ben, and driven to Olivefountain Ranch, near Bedford SA (about a 2-hour trip).